sajonoso/d2mods/README.md

 add related .txt files under `mods/source_txt` for Diablo 2 add related .txt files under `mods/source_txt.r` for Diablo 2 Resurrected add option in index.html file.

+## Notes

+End of line in .txt files is important.
+It is different in d2r and d2x